2009 National League Division Series: Game 4

 Game 4 was originally scheduled to start on Game 3's date and start time, but due to the Saturday postponement was pushed back to Monday with first pitch at 4:07 Mountain Time.

 With an extra day of rest, both teams pitched their aces in a rematch of Game 1.
 The Phillies quickly struck in the first, as the second batter of the game, Shane Victorino, hit a home run into the Rockies bullpen.
 Jimenez would settle down, virtually matching the Phillies' Cliff Lee the rest of the way, his only other run coming on a Jayson Werth homer in the sixth.
-Lee wasn't as dominant as he was in Game 1, but held the Rockies at bay until the sixth when Troy Tulowitzki doubled home Todd Helton to cut the Phillies lead to 2–1.
+Lee wasn't as dominant as he was in Game 1, but held the Rockies at bay until the sixth when he walked Todd Helton on four pitches and Troy Tulowitzki doubled him home to cut the lead to 2–1.
+He got out of it by getting Garrett Atkins to line out to third, and Tulowitzki was doubled off second.

 Jimenez pitched seven innings before giving way to Franklin Morales.
-The Phillies would load the bases in the eighth with one out, but Rafael Betancourt would get a pop out and strikeout to keep Philadelphia from adding to their lead.
+The Phillies would load the bases in the eighth with one out off Morales, but Rafael Betancourt would get a pop out and strikeout to keep Philadelphia from adding to their lead.
 With one out in the bottom of the inning, Lee walked Dexter Fowler.
 Helton then bounced what looked like a tailor-made double play ground ball to Chase Utley.
 Fowler, to avoid running into him, jumped and hurdled over Utley, whose throw to second was wide and an error.
 Lee was pulled and a double switch was made, Ryan Madson in to pitch, Ben Francisco in left field.
 Tulowitzki promptly stepped up and hit a shallow fly to left that Francisco made a diving catch on to rob the Rockies of the potential tying run.
 Jason Giambi pinch hit, and on the first pitch punched a game-tying single to left.
 Yorvit Torrealba followed by hitting a two-run double over the head of Victorino, giving the Rockies their first lead.
+Madson then intentionally walked Seth Smith and threw a wild pitch to advance both runners, but got Clint Barmes to ground out to end the inning.